Kush-Thakral/California-Housing-Prices-1990-/README.md

 # California-Housing-Prices-1990

-This model is based on the dataset california housing prices (1990) from the book "Hands-on Machine Learning with Scikit-Learn and Tensorflow"
+This end to end model is based on the dataset california housing prices (1990) from the book "Hands-on Machine Learning with Scikit-Learn and Tensorflow"

 ## Business Problem:
 To predict the prices of houses in Californa (1990) based on their different specifications and locations